mkht/PSOpenAI/Guides/How_to_use_Assistants.md

 ## Step 7 : Check step details.

-If you want to see more details about what Assiatnt did internally to create the message, use `Get-ThreadRunStep` to get the Step object.
+If you want to see more details about what Assistant did internally to create the message, use `Get-ThreadRunStep` to get the Step object.

 ```PowerShell
 # Get Steps